lxf-0818/esp32_client_1/docs/freeRtos.md

 ### socketRecovery(IP, cmd)
 Pushes failed socket operation to socket queue.
-If queue is full, calls deleteMAC.php for the IP and resets the socket queue.
+If queue is full, calls deleteIP.php for the IP and resets the socket queue.

 ### taskSQL_HTTP(...)
 Consumer loop for HTTP queue: